openebs/openebs/GOVERNANCE.md

 project from a good one.

-The levels of maintainership as maintained in the OpenEBS GitHub organization are explained in the following sub-sections.
+The levels of maintainership as maintained in the OpenEBS GitHub organization are explained in the following subsections.

 ### Community Contributor

 OpenEBS is a very welcoming community and is eager to onboard and help anyone from the OpenSource community to contribute to the project.
-To facilitate onboarding of the community members, OpenEBS maintainers participate in Hackthon events and are responsive on the [slack, community meetings and github](./community/).
+To facilitate onboarding of the community members, OpenEBS maintainers participate in Hackathon events and are responsive on the [slack, community meetings and github](./community/).

-Any individual with intent to contribute to open source in general or fix a specific issue they are having the OpenEBS project can contribute.
+Any individual with intent to contribute to open source in general or fix a specific issue they are having in the OpenEBS project can contribute.
 If anyone is looking for ideas for contributing, the open issue backlog maintained under the [OpenEBS GitHub projects](https://github.com/orgs/openebs/projects) is a great place to start.